signalogic/SigSRF_SDK/README.md

 <a name="RarPackages"></a>
 ## Rar Packages

-As an alternative to Docker containers, Ubuntu and CentOS RAR packages are available to install SigSRF and EdgeStream software on VMs or bare-metal servers.
+As an alternative to Docker containers, Ubuntu and CentOS RAR packages are available to install SigSRF and Mediashark™ software on VMs or bare-metal servers.
 The install script auto-checks kernel version and Linux distro version to decide which .rar file to look for.
 If you have downloaded more than one RAR package, for example you are upgrading to a newer SDK version, the install script will install the most recent .rar file.

 <a name="InstallNotes"></a>
 ### Install Notes